SU_A_18

 [i] When was it?

-[r] When I became recognized.
-That was 20 September 2017.
+[r] when I became recognized.
+That was September 20, 2017.

-[i] Almost a year.
+[i] almost a year.

-[r] Almost a year, yes.
+[r] almost a year, yes.
 No.

 [i] More than a year?